AlexeyProvorov/The-world-as-a-knitting-needle/From the student's point of view.md

 ## Global
 - Why I need to get this particular degree?
 - What is my future profession/specialization?
+- Necessity to ensure a fun and stable position in the future
+- Feel important and in demand
+- Keep communication with peers
+- My role should be consistant with
+-

 ## Middle
 - Why is this course important for me and how it helps me to go ahead